-For the correct operation of your computer with Windows 10 1803 as a server that shares folders and printers with other devices on the local network, you need to configure some network services and sharing options.
+In order for your Windows computer to act as a server that will share its folders and printers with other devices on your local network, you need to configure some network services and sharing options.
 We described all these settings and services in the detailed article Windows not showing computers in a network.

 - Turn on network discovery;